 If you arrive before the stated arrival date, you will need to book a room in a hotel or hostel for your stay.
-Contact LdM for additional information and suggestions for hotels, etc. Please note that if you arriving in Europe prior to the stated arrival date, you are expected to arrive at the LdM Housing check-in point by 3pm on the arrival day.
+LdM will provide a list of possible places to stay during the semester prior to departure.
 If you arrive late, proceed to your study city.
 You must contact either the LdM North American Enrollment Services and Academic Relations Office or the LdM office in Italy to inform them of your arrival time if you are arriving late.